-Built on stilts over the Sarapiquí River on the edge of a 2-square-km (1-square-mile) private tropical rain forest reserve, the lodge caters primarily to those seeking natural-history tours.
+Built on stilts over the Sarapiquí River on the edge of a 2-square-km (1-square-mile) private tropical rain-forest reserve, the lodge caters primarily to those seeking natural-history tours.
 Activities include guided walks, boat trips, canoeing, rafting, and mountain biking.
 The wood-paneled lodge rooms have shared verandas strung with hammocks.
-Five bungalows offer more space than the standard lodge rooms—with air-conditioning to boot.
+Five bungalows provide more space than the standard lodge rooms—with air-conditioning to boot.
 There is also a large two-bedroom house ideal for a family.
 All room prices include a bird-watching tour.
 Reserve a few weeks ahead, especially in high season; the place is very popular with tour groups.